-- Planned events should be managed internally by the respective agency. - The planned length of assignment should not exceed fourteen (14) days without negotiated approval from the sending geographic area and NICC.
+- Planned events should be managed internally by the respective agency. - An ESF #4 coordinator will be assigned by the regional ESF #4 coordinator as a representative to the IMT. - IMTs will be given a letter of expectations and an in briefing packet from the ESF #4 representative. - The NRF establishes the USFS as the primary link between firefighting and IMT resources and the Department of Homeland Security (DHS) and FEMA by appointing the USFS as the Executive Agent for oversight of ESF #4 missions.
+During disasters and other major emergencies, the USFS coordinates and staffs ESF #4 to represent federal firefighting assistance (including IMTs) to FEMA and other responding agencies. - The planned length of assignment should not exceed fourteen (14) days without negotiated approval from the sending geographic area and NICC.
 A FEMA mobilization under the NRF will be accomplished according to the national call-out procedures.
 The standard length of assignment of fourteen (14) days may be extended up to thirty (30) days after negotiated approval between the IC, Regional ESF #4 Coordinator and FEMA.
 Base hours for federal employees, in most cases, are not reimbursed by FEMA.
 Overtime, premium pay, and travel expenses may be paid by FEMA.